training4developers/bootcamp_04102017/group-project.md

-# Front-End Bootcamp Group Project
+# Front-End Boot Camp Group Project

 Welcome to the Group Project!
 You should know your group, and the following group preparation work should have been completed...